chrisrovero2344/NHLFighterAnalysis/README.md

-In other words, there is a strong backbone of core fighters in the league that are not only highly active altercations, but specifically are also highly connected to one another, further reinforcing the notion of non-random patterns of fighting that would be expcted per the injury-deterrence theory.
+In other words, there is a strong backbone of core fighters in the league that are not only highly active altercations, but specifically are also highly connected to one another, further reinforcing the notion of non-random patterns of fighting contraditctory of that would be expcted per the injury-deterrence theory.

 #### Table 1: Centralization Metrics of the Three Sub-Networks